ucbabu/hcp-vault/docs/kubernetes-integration-guide.md

 ## Conclusion

-Both Kubernetes Auth and OIDC/JWT authentication methods provide secure integration between Kubernetes and Vault using VSO.
-Choose based on your requirements:
+Both Kubernetes Auth and OIDC/JWT authentication methods provide secure integration between Kubernetes and Vault using VSO, but with different architectural approaches:

-- **Use Kubernetes Auth** when you have direct network connectivity and prefer simpler setup
+- **Use Kubernetes Auth** when you have reliable network connectivity between HCP Vault and your Kubernetes API Server, and prefer real-time token validation with live callbacks
-- **Use OIDC/JWT Auth** for cloud-native, scalable deployments without network dependencies
+- **Use OIDC/JWT Auth** for cloud-native, scalable deployments where network isolation is preferred, and you want offline token validation without runtime dependencies on external services

-The OIDC/JWT method is generally recommended for production environments, especially in cloud-native architectures where network isolation and scalability are priorities.
+The **OIDC/JWT method is generally recommended** for production environments, especially in cloud-native architectures where:
+- Network isolation and security boundaries are priorities
+- Scalability without external API dependencies is required
+- You want to minimize attack surface by avoiding live callbacks
+- Offline operation capability is valuable

+**Key Architectural Differences:**
+- **Kubernetes Auth**: Requires HCP Vault → Kubernetes API Server callback for every authentication
+- **OIDC/JWT Auth**: Uses pre-configured certificates for local validation, no runtime network dependencies